BranchingBad/ollama-STT-TTS/README.md

 Bash

 pip install -r requirements.txt

 ⌨️ 3.
 Usage
-Make sure your Ollama application is running in the background.

-Run the main script (assistant.py):
+You can run the assistant either via Docker or directly with Python.

+A. Run with Docker (Recommended)
+A Docker image is automatically built and published to the GitHub Container Registry (ghcr) via a GitHub Action.

+Pull the latest image:

 Bash

+docker pull ghcr.io/branchingbad/ollama-stt-tts:latest
+Prepare your config.ini: Copy the config.ini file from this repository to your host machine.
+You will likely need to edit it to set your device_index.
+You can find the correct index by running python assistant.py --list-devices from a local (non-Docker) installation, or by checking your system's audio settings.

+Run the container (Linux): The following command runs the container, connects it to your host's network (to access Ollama), mounts your host's audio devices, and mounts your local config.ini.

+Bash

+docker run --rm -it \
+  --network=host \
+  --device /dev/snd \
+  -v ./config.ini:/app/config.ini:ro \
+  ghcr.io/branchingbad/ollama-stt-tts:latest
+--network=host: Required for the container to access your Ollama server at http://localhost:11434.

+--device /dev/snd: Grants the container access to your host's sound devices (this is Linux-specific).

+-v ./config.ini:/app/config.ini:ro: Mounts your local configuration file as read-only into the container's /app directory.

+Run the container (macOS/Windows): Audio device mapping on macOS and Windows is more complex.
+You may need to adjust the docker run command to correctly share your microphone and audio output.
+If --network=host is not available, remove it and set ollama_host in your config.ini to http://host.docker.internal:11434.

+B. Run Locally with Python
+Run the main script: Make sure your Ollama application is running in the background.

+Bash

 python assistant.py
-On the first run, the script will automatically download the faster-whisper (tiny.en by default) and openwakeword models (hey_glados.onnx by default).
+On the first run, the script will automatically download the faster-whisper (tiny.en by default) and openwakeword (hey_glados.onnx by default) models.

-You can list available audio input devices and TTS voices using:
+List devices (Optional): You can list available audio input devices and TTS voices using:

 Bash